minio/minio/docs/kms/README.md

 ## Quick Start

 MinIO supports multiple KMS implementations via our [KES](https://github.com/minio/kes#kes) project.
 We run a KES instance at `https://play.min.io:7373` for you to experiment and quickly get started.
 To run MinIO with a KMS just fetch the root identity, set the following environment variables and then start your MinIO server.
-If you havn't installed MinIO, yet, then follow the MinIO [install instructions](https://min.io/docs/minio/linux/index.html#quickstart-for-linux) first.
+If you haven't installed MinIO, yet, then follow the MinIO [install instructions](https://min.io/docs/minio/linux/index.html#quickstart-for-linux) first.

 ### 1. Fetch the root identity